 When DIY Prevention Isn’t Enough: Recognizing the Need for Professional Help

-- Persistent odor despite regular trap maintenance: If smells return within hours of refilling traps, you likely have a venting or pipe integrity issue.
+- Persistent odour despite regular trap maintenance: If smells return within hours of refilling traps, you likely have a venting or pipe integrity issue.

-- Multiple drains affected simultaneously: Widespread odors suggest a main sewer line problem rather than an isolated fixture fault.
+- Multiple drains affected simultaneously: Widespread odours suggest a main sewer line problem rather than an isolated fixture fault.

-- Sewage smell in house comes and goes at night: Intermittent odors often point to pressure fluctuations caused by vent blockages or partial pipe obstructions.
+- Sewage smell in the house comes and goes at night: Intermittent odours often point to pressure fluctuations caused by vent blockages or partial pipe obstructions.

 - Visible sewage backup or slow drainage across fixtures: These symptoms indicate a serious blockage that requires immediate clearing to prevent health hazards.